bufferovercat/home-assistant/README.md

 - Services monitoring (with some automation/notification nagios style)
 - Add pfsense stats (need pysnmp install troubleshoot)
 - Add motioneyeOS
-- Notify when all downloads are finished (Transmission status changes to seeding)
+- Notify when all downloads are finished (Transmission status changes to seeding)a
-- More to come (waiting to receive stuff from China :))